akugal/hiero-consensus-node/hedera-node/docs/scheduled-transactions/revised-spec.md

 ## Records of scheduled transactions

 Just as an ordinary transaction, a scheduled transaction that achieves execution has a unique consensus timestamp.
 It also has a record in the record stream.
-However, there _are_ two items that distinguish the record of a scheduled transaction.
+However, there _are_ two valueItems that distinguish the record of a scheduled transaction.
   1. Its `TransactionID` will contain the new `scheduled=true` flag.
   2. It will have a new `scheduleRef` field with the `ScheduleID` of the schedule that managed its execution.